echo2echo/Perl-Web-Images/README.md

 Are your camera's image file sizes getting larger and larger and make downloading from the Internet a little too slow?

-Try this script ( resize_images.pl ) to resize your jpg images and bring back that quick page load to your web page.
+Try this script ( resize_images.pl ) to resize your jpg and png images and bring back that quick page load to your web page.

 This script was made on Ubuntu Linux